Skip to main content

 }

-• Don’t retry 4xx errors (except 429) — fix your request instead
+• Don’t retry 4xx errors (except 429) — fix the request instead

 • Retry 5xx errors — with exponential backoff